 To be honest, the title of this blog post pretty much describes how I feel being an artist within the evangelical church.
 In my experience, artists tend to live on the fringes of societal norms due in part to seeing the world in a different way but when you add faith into the mix it can further cause the artist of faith to feel even more isolated and without a community that really understands or appreciates their often unique vision and ‘take’ on the world.
 Interestingly, the first person in scripture to have the Holy Spirit bestowed upon them was Bezalel, the head artisan of the Tabernacle.
 (Here’s a blog post with some interesting information about Bazalel- The Importance of Art: The Story of Bezalel (Exodus 31:1-10) by Matt from the blog The Left Hand of Ehud)

 This topic has been an ongoing conversation between my husband and me for a number of years.
 Over time, I have observed what happens when my husband has been asked what he does and the responses typically go like this “Oh….you are an artist.
 How interesting…” And then…an awkward change of topic generally ensues.
 Immediately.

-I’ve watched my very laid-back husband just roll with the conversation without getting perturbed about the perceived lack of comfort when the essence of his being is dismissed, albeit unintentionally.
+I’ve watched my very laid-back husband just roll with the conversation.
+He doesn’t get perturbed when the essence of his being is dismissed, albeit unintentionally.
 Over the years, he’s even stopped saying he’s an artist (which I chide him about), I think because he’s been around long enough to have learned that it’s a ticket to “no-wheres-ville” in most conversations.
 Now, he says he’s a Professor of Art.
 People seem to identify a little more with that descriptor.
 If people hang around over time and discuss much with my husband they can’t help but be drawn into a conversation about art at some point.
 It’s his life.
 He lives and breathes art, and to ‘get’ him, one must have an understanding of what is important to him at his core and the top two things are matters of art and faith.